 The Solution: So, instead of subsidizing big oil, how about we take charge of our own energy choices by investing in clean energy in our communities?
 The good news is that the solutions are ready now.
 The share of U.S. electricity from renewables has doubled in the last decade, even as the percent of consumer spending on electricity hit record lows.(xvi) And the cost of wind and solar has come down dramatically.
 This is clean, abundant energy we produce right here, in communities across America.
 These investments create good local jobs, increase efficiency, and provide more choices for consumers— and help create a more stable climate for our children.

 These policies will raise electricity prices and prices at the pump and hurt consumers and small businesses.

 The Solution: Clean energy solutions are proven and ready to go—and ramping up fast.
-In 2013, we installed more solar in the prior 18 months than in the past 30 years(xvii).
-And so far, we’ve barely scratched the surface when it comes to American clean energy.
+As of 2018, more than 80 cities, nine counties, and two states, including California, have committed to using 100% renewable energy by 2050.(xxi) And so far, we’ve barely scratched the surface when it comes to American clean energy.
 We have abundant renewable energy potential in the U.S., including wind across much of the country and solar in every state.